 Whilst tea-drinkers may arguably get more benefit from having this product on their kitchen work tops, coffee drinkers, too, will benefit from the convenience of having water of exactly the required temperature readily available at the touch of a button.

-And once you've bought your Zojirushi CV-DCC40XT water boiler and warmer you can be pretty sure you won't have to replace it for many years.
+And once you've bought your Zojirushi water boiler CV-DCC40XT you can be pretty sure you won't have to replace it for many years.